eclipse-tractusx/traceability-foss/README.md

 Start application with``yarn start`` and navigate to ``http://localhost:4200``.

-### Application authentication
+### Application Authentication

-Please find [here](https://github.com/eclipse-tractusx/traceability-foss/blob/main/frontend/AUTHENTICATION.md) some important information about the app authentication.
+Please find [here](frontend/AUTHENTICATION.md) some important information about the app authentication.

-### Application architecture & patterns
+### Application Architecture & Patterns

-This [architecture](https://github.com/eclipse-tractusx/traceability-foss/blob/main/frontend/ARCHITECTURE.md) gives you a roadmap and best practices to follow when building an application so that you end up with a well-structured app.
+This [architecture](frontend/ARCHITECTURE.md) gives you a roadmap and best practices to follow when building an application so that you end up with a well-structured app.

-### User guide
+### User Guide

-A detailed [explanation](https://github.com/eclipse-tractusx/traceability-foss/blob/main/docs/src/docs/user/user-manual.adoc) of how to use the application.
+A detailed [explanation](docs/user/user-manual.adoc) of how to use the application.

 ### Frontend Testing Strategy
 See [TESTING](frontend/TESTING.md).

-## The backend application
+## The Backend Application

 ### Backend Prerequisites